Real Estate Law in Delaware

 Disputes often arise when Delaware landlords and tenants cannot agree on repairs, rent arrears, and more.
 Tenant and landlord laws are very complex and failure to adhere to them can cause either party to violate the rights of the other.

-Under Delaware Code, the landlord must provide a rental unit which shall not endanger the health, welfare, or safety of the tenants.
-For example, the landlord has the obligation to supply hot water, heat, and electricity to the tenant.
+Under Delaware Code, the landlord must provide a rental unit that shall not endanger the health, welfare, or safety of the tenants.
+For example, the landlord must supply hot water, heat, and electricity to the tenant.
 As well, landlords must maintain the rental units and all common grounds in sanitary, working condition.
 Additionally, a landlord cannot charge a late fee within the five-day grace period for rent payment.
 Furthermore, If the landlord does not return the security deposit within 20 days of the termination, the tenant may seek the return of double the security deposit.

 Contract Breaches